Get a free, no obligation personal loan quote with rates as low as 9.99%

 Marketplace websites like Kijiji, Craigslist, and Facebook are becoming popular ways of purchasing or selling products and services online.
 Sadly, they’re also good hunting grounds for scam artists.
 The scam could happen in two ways:

-• You agree to buy a product or service that the seller promises to deliver, only to find out that their bank account is frozen or fraudulent.
+• Frozen Bank Account — You agree to buy a product or service that the seller promises to deliver, only to find out that their bank account is frozen or fraudulent.

-• You sell something online or in-person, the buyer says they’ll transfer your money once they receive the product/service, then a similar thing occurs.
+• Failure To Transfer The Funds — You sell something online or in person, the buyer says they’ll transfer your money once they receive the product/service, but you never receive the funds.

 When either of these scams happens, the result is more or less the same.
 Your money is stolen and you receive nothing or the bank takes your e-Transfer funds back, leading to the loss of your item/service without payment.
 The bank may even accuse you of trying to scam someone, leading to a blocked account for several weeks.